delftswa2017/desosa2017/junit5/chapter.md

 <!-- Illity2Stakeholder -->
 ### Acquirers
 Acquirers can be seen as business sponsors and are in of JUnit 5's case mainly external investors.
-The development of JUnit 5 has started with the launch of a crowd funding campaign on Indigogo <a href="#2">[2]</a>.
+The development of JUnit 5 has started with the launch of a crowd funding campaign on Indiegogo <a href="#2">[2]</a>.
-Therefore all of the companies or individuals that funded the campaign can (to a certain extend) be marked as acquirers.
+Therefore all of the companies or individuals that funded the campaign can (to a certain extent) be marked as acquirers.
-We would like to name American Express as a separate acquirer because they are the main sponsor of the Indigogo campaign.
+We would like to name American Express as a separate acquirer because they are the main sponsor of the Indiegogo campaign.

 ### Assessors
 Assessors are stakeholders that oversee whether legal constraints are complied with.
-We did identify Indigogo as an assessor because of the crowdfunding campaign.
+We did identify Indiegogo as an assessor because of the crowdfunding campaign.
 In the campaign JUnit states a certain vision and several features they want to include in the new version of JUnit.
-By using Indigogo in this manner they are required to actually implement what they promised. <br/>
+By using Indiegogo in this manner they are required to actually implement what they promised. <br/>
 Another legal constraint that one could think of are the licences that the dependencies of JUnit have.
 The four dependencies of JUnit (in production), Java <a href="#3">[3]</a>,